 The Duke of Bedford Primary School is committed to providing an education of the highest quality for all its pupils/students and recognises that this can only be achieved by supporting and promoting excellent school attendance for all.
 This is based upon the belief that only by attending school regularly and punctually will children and young people be able to take full advantage of the educational opportunities available to them.
 High attainment depends on good attendance.
+The Duke of Bedford, as a maintained school, follows the Local Authority Policy and procedures.

 Everyone - including pupils/students, parents and carers, all school staff, school governors, Local Authority, external agencies - have a responsibility for ensuring good school attendance and have important roles to play.
-We are committed to working in partnership with families and other agencies to achieve best outcomes for children via the early help pathways available.
+We are committed to working in partnership with families and other agencies to achieve the best outcomes for children via the early help pathways available.

-We believe that ours is a successful, welcoming school which you and your child/children plays their part in making it so.
+We believe that ours is a successful, welcoming school which you and your child/children play their part in making it so.
 We aim for an environment which enables and encourages all members of our school community to achieve excellence.
 For children to gain the greatest benefit from their education it is vital that they attend regularly, and your child should be at school, on time, every day on which the school is open (Isle of Wight V Platt) unless the reason for the absence is exceptional.